Willy Coppens

-Willy Omer François Jean baron Coppens d'Houthulst DSO MC (6 July 1892 – 21 December 1986) was Belgium's leading fighter ace and the champion "balloon buster" of World War I. He was credited with 37 confirmed victories and six probables.
+Willy Omer François Jean baron Coppens de Houthulst, DSO MC (6 July 1892 – 21 December 1986) was Belgium's leading fighter ace and the champion "balloon buster" of World War I. He was credited with 37 confirmed victories and six probables.

 Early life

 Coppens was born in Watermael-Boitsfort, son of Omer Coppens, a Belgian impressionistic painter who studied in the Royal Academy of Ghent.
-He was conscripted into the army in 1912, to serve with the Premiere Regiment Grenadiers.
+The younger Coppens was conscripted into the army in 1912, serving with the Premier Regiment de Grenadiers.

 World War I

-In 1914, following the German invasion of Belgium, Coppens transferred to The Motor Machine Gun Corps.
+In 1914, following the German invasion of Belgium, Coppens transferred to the Motor Machine Gun Corps.
 On 6 September 1915, he signed up for flight training in the Compagnie des Aviateurs.
-Ultimately, due to insufficiencies in Belgian training, he took eight weeks of leave to train to fly.
-He and 39 other Belgians learned to fly on their own expense in Britain.
+As a result of shortcomings in Belgium's training, he needed eight weeks of leave to learn to fly.
+Coppens and 39 other Belgians learned to fly on their own expense in Great Britain.
 He received his pilot's certificate on 9 December 1915.
-After this training in Britain he had further training at the Farman School in Étampes, France and joined the Sixieme Escradrille as a sergent 1st class (Sergeant First Class) on 8 April 1917 flying BE-2c two seaters.
-Later that month, he was assigned to Quatrieme Escadrille to fly a Farman pusher.
-On 1 May, he received a Sopwith 1½ Strutter two seater and promptly flew it into his first aerial combat.
+After finishing in Britain, Coppens underwent further training at the Farman School in Étampes, France, and joined the Sixieme Escradrille as a sergent 1st class (Sergeant First Class) on 8 April 1917, flying BE-2c two seaters.
+Later that month, he was assigned to Quatrieme Escadrille, flying a Farman pusher.
+On 1 May, he received a Sopwith 1½ Strutter two seater, which he flew during his first aerial combat.

 In mid July, he transferred to the single seater fighter unit 1ère Escadrille de Chasse (1st Pursuit Squadron).
 He received the last remaining Nieuport 16 in the squadron; everyone else had upgraded to Nieuport 17s.
 When Hanriot HD.1s were offered to the squadron, he was the only pilot to initially accept one.
 His enthusiasm for the aircraft type prompted other pilots to also move over to Hanriots.

-On 19 August Coppens was promoted to Adjutant.
+On 19 August Coppens was promoted to Adjudant.
 He continued his nervy but unsuccessful combat career against enemy aircraft until 17 March 1918.
 On that day he carried out his first attack on German observation balloons, as an aid to a ground assault by the Belgian Army.
 Though handicapped by lack of incendiary ammunition he punctured two balloons, causing the observers to bail out and the balloons to collapse to the ground.

 Finally, on 25 April Coppens scored his first victory by downing a Rumpler two seater.
 On 8 May he finally found his metier, when he shot two balloons down in flames.